JackMordaunt/icns-rs/readme.md

 This is a Rust port of my Go project [icns](https://github.com/jackmordaunt/icns).

-Where the Go project builds on the standard library `image.Image` interface, this library builds on the `DyanmicImage` trait from [Piston](https://github.com/pistondevelopers) developer's [image](https://github.com/pistondevelopers/image) crate.
+Where the Go project builds on the standard library `image.Image` interface, this library builds on the image abstractions from [Piston](https://github.com/pistondevelopers) developer's [image](https://github.com/pistondevelopers/image) crate.

 ## Usage